Which type of crime can I get compensation for?

 Can I get complementary or additional compensation (following e.g. a change in circumstances or worsening health etc.) after the main decision?

-Such a procedure is possible; the victim may seek compensation again (for example, in the context of a change in situation or a deterioration in the state of health), but the application must also be filed within the base period (i.e. within 6 months from the entry into force of the criminal conviction by which the offender was found guilty, and if the offender is not known or his or her criminal prosecution is prevented by a lawful impediment, within 6 months from the entry into force of the decision of the criminal prosecution authority or court that last considered the matter).
-However, the total amount of compensation in the same case may not exceed 50 times the minimum wage.
+This is possible; the victim may apply for compensation more than once (in the event of a change in situation or worsening health, for example), but the application must still be submitted within the basic period (i.e. within one year of the date on which a criminal judgement finding the perpetrator guilty becomes final, or – if the identity of the perpetrator is not known, or if criminal prosecution is prevented by a lawful impediment – within one year of the decision of the criminal prosecution authority, or the court that last considered the matter, becoming final).
+However, the total amount of compensation for the same case may not exceed 50 times the minimum wage.

 What supporting documents do I need to include with my claim?

-- the final judgment or decision of the criminal prosecution authority that last considered the matter; if the victim cannot attach the decision, he or she should indicate the criminal prosecution authority or court that last considered the crime and, simultaneously, provide information about the person suspected of committing the offence that caused bodily harm to the victim, if that person is known to the victim,
+- the final judgment or decision of the criminal prosecution authority that last considered the matter; if the victim is unable to produce the decision, he/she should indicate the criminal-prosecution authority or court which last considered the crime and which provided information about the person suspected of committing the offence that caused injury to the victim, if that person is known to the victim;

-- a document proving the relationship of relatives and the group of eligible persons if the crime caused the victim’s death,
+- a document evidencing the family relationship and the list of eligible persons, if the crime caused the victim’s death.

 Are there administrative or other charges to be paid when the claim is received and processed?